 There is strong evidence to suggest that family history and genetics influence the formation of keloid scars.
 If other family members have them, you may also inherit them.

 So does skin tone

-People with darker skin tones develop keloid scars more frequently than those with lighter skin, which is why African-American, Latinx, and Hispanic patients are more likely to develop them than certain other ethnicities.
-People of Asian or African-American ethnicity are at greatest risk for developing keloid scars on the ears.
+People with darker skin tones develop keloid scars more frequently than those with lighter skin.
+People of Asian and sub-Saharan African descent are at the greatest risk for developing keloid scars on their ears.

 There are treatments

 Combining two, or more, of the following treatments over several months is usually the most effective way to treat keloid scars:

 - Radiation therapy